jdjakub/phd-thesis/ch-intro.md

 A software system is \emph{self-sustainable} if arbitrary changes to it are self-supplied.
 \end{defn}

-The system functions like a workshop where new tools can be fashioned using existing tools as needed.
+The ideal system functions like a workshop where new tools can be fashioned using existing tools as needed.
 They can be big or small, and this ensures that we can use the "right tool for the job", no matter the scale.

 \begin{defn}[\RTFJ]
 \label{def:right-tool}